treysl/Crowdfunding_ETL/README.md

 ![image](https://user-images.githubusercontent.com/119129801/228130360-e3b46f7c-bb6f-493b-9d52-963e7bfcaba8.png)

-The information from the ERD used to create a table schema for each CSV file.
+The information from the ERD is used to create a table schema for each CSV file.
 Each of the four CSV file are imported into its corresponding SQL table.
-The table created are verified that each table has the correct data by running a SELECT statement for each.
+The table created is verified that each table has the correct data by running a SELECT statement for each.